 Tuition and Textbook Information

-Tuition and fees charged to a student who completes the program within the normal time.
+Tuition and fees are charged to a student who completes the program within the normal time.

-*Textbooks: Below are the textbooks Lancaster Beauty School uses in the Cosmetology Course.
+*Textbooks: Below is the textbooks Lancaster Beauty School uses in the Cosmetology Course.

-As the cost of the kit includes the books, prices indicated are for replacements only.
+As the cost of the kit includes the books, the prices indicated are for replacements only.

 - Milady Standard Cosmetology – 2012 – ISBN: 9781439059302-6/$104.95